 Restaurants and dining places play a crucial role in a community.
 From an economic perspective, restaurants generate jobs and contribute to the local government’s tax revenue.

-But more than any local business’s fiscal benefits, restaurants also help a sense of togetherness.
+But more than the fiscal benefits any local business brings, restaurants also help a sense of togetherness.
 Couples go there for a dinner date, families gather there after church or a Sunday trip to the cinema, and office teams go for payday bonding.

-COVID-19 has since altered how we patronize eateries and restaurants, with no country spared from adjusting.
+COVID-19 has since altered the way we patronize eateries and restaurants, with no country spared from making the adjustment.
 What used to be crowded dining areas and shared tables have now seen installed dividers, masked servers, and the popularity of delivery options.

 Extended lockdowns, lack of raw supplies or manpower, or drastic reduction of operating hours have significantly impacted the business.
 But while many restaurant businesses have folded as the pandemic ravaged communities, your small carinderia or a popular eatery doesn’t have to follow its fate.

 Here are some of the most practical ways restaurants can cope with changes in consumer behavior during the COVID-19 pandemic.